TylerNakamura/tylernakamura.github.io/about.md

 While the advancement of technology also has the ability to cause great harm, I think its _mostly_ a good thing.
 Whether you like it or not, there is nothing anybody can do to stop it.
 The point I am trying to make is: the technology available today is really exciting, and I am happy to be a part of it, and you should be too!

-Causes I Support:

-- [Electronic Frontier Foundation (EFF)](https://www.eff.org/) - people that protect our internet freedoms
-- [Free Software Foundation](https://www.fsf.org/) - people that help create free and open source software
-- [The Linux Foundation](https://www.linuxfoundation.org/) - people that help the Linux project
-- [Internet Archive](https://archive.org/) - people that help preserve stuff from the internet

-Some Notable Links:

-- [DEF CON Media Server](https://media.defcon.org/) - lots of cool free stuff about hacking from Defcon
-- [Soma.fm](http://soma.fm) - a commercial free internet radio
-- [Linux Academy](https://linuxacademy.com/) - a great way to learn about Linux
-- [rclone on Github](https://github.com/ncw/rclone) - an awesome tool to help back up your data to cloud storage providers
-- [youtube-dl on Github](https://github.com/rg3/youtube-dl) - a tool to download almost any video off the internet